Anri-Lombard/Coursera-Machine-Learning-Specialization-2022/ReadMe.md

 #### Train Model with Gradient Descent
 * __Gradient Descent__ is one of the most important building blocks in Machine Learning.
 It is an algorithm that is used to minimize cost function.
+  * The gradient descent algorithm is as follows:
+    1. Initialize the parameters w and b.
+    2. Calculate the cost function $J(w,b)$.
+    3. Calculate the partial derivatives of $J(w,b)$ with respect to w and b.
+    4. Update the parameters w and b with the partial derivatives, simultaneously.
+    5. Repeat steps 2 to 4 until convergence.
+  * __Convergence__ is when $J(w,b)$ stops decreasing.
+  * The intuition behind gradient descent is that we want to find the minimum of the cost function, and we can do this by taking steps in the direction of the negative gradient.
+* The __Learning Rate__ is a hyperparameter that controls how big the steps are in the direction of the negative gradient.
+  * If the learning rate is too small, it will take a long time to converge.
+  * If the learning rate is too big, it might not converge, or it might even diverge.

+### <u>Week 2: Regression with Multiple Input Variables</u>

+#### Multiple Linear Regression